rivet-gg/godot-docker/README.md

 # Unbuffer output so the logs get flushed
 CMD ["sh", "-c", "unbuffer /app/game.x86_64 --verbose --headless -- --server | cat"]
 ```

+## FAQ

+### Why use Docker Hub instead of GitHub Container Registry?

+GHCR requires authentication with your GitHub account in order to pull images.
+Many developer don't have this set up, so we opt to use Docker Hub, since it does not require authentication.